Keeping teeth and gums in a healthy condition is as important for dogs as it is for humans.

 Not all pet insurance policies cover dental illness and disease.
 Check out our guide to pet insurance that does include dental cover.

 Why do dogs get gum disease?

 Gum disease affects dogs in a similar way to humans.
-When saliva, food and fluids combine in a dog’s mouth, they help create the ideal conditions for bacteria to grow.
-This bacteria forms plaque which causes tooth decay and gum disease.
+When saliva, food and fluids combine in a dog’s mouth, they help create ideal conditions for bacteria to grow.
+This bacteria forms plaque, which causes tooth decay and gum disease.

-Bacteria uses the sugar found in food to produce acids that eat away at the tooth enamel.
-Food containing high levels of sugar will help the enamel break down faster which eventually leads to a cavity (or hole) forming in the tooth surface.
+Bacteria use the sugar found in food to produce acids that eat away at the tooth enamel.
+Food containing high levels of sugar will help the enamel break down faster, which eventually leads to a cavity (or hole) forming in the tooth surface.

 There are different forms of gum disease.
 Bacteria inside the mouth causes inflammation of the gums and this mild form of gum disease is known as Gingivitis.
 Gingivitis causes the gums to become red, swollen and leads to bleeding.

-When Gingivitis is not treated, it can develop into the more serious Periodontal disease.
+When Gingivitis is not treated it can develop into a more serious Periodontal disease.
 This affects the tissues that support the teeth and hold them in place.
 Gingivitis is considered by many to be the first stage of Periodontal disease.